paralleldrive/react-feature-toggles/README.md

 ## Enabling a feature from the url

-__NOTE:__ If you are using server rendering then overiding features from the url will cause react to throw a warning that client side html result is different from the server.
+__NOTE:__ If you are using server rendering then overiding features from the url will cause React to throw a warning that client side html result is different from the server.

 Add comma seperated names to the `ft` search param. `?ft=FEATURE_NAME,FEATURE_NAME`